oatlog/oatlog/doc/report/main.typ

 compiling them.

 Each of the three rules are phrased as conditional insertions, adding new e-classes and e-nodes when matching specific patterns in the existing structure.
-If this was the only effect of the rules then `canonicalize()` would never need to be run since `self.enodes` would never contain any uprooted e-class.
+If this was the only effect of the rules, then `canonicalize()` would never need to be run since `self.enodes` would never contain any uprooted e-class.
 However, e-node insertions on already existing e-node inputs result in `union()` operations.
 These break the invariant that `self.enodes` contain only root e-classes, requiring a